 Your best bet is to always purchase coverage as soon as you begin planning your trip.
 You can always make edits to travel dates and trip costs if they change as you go on.
 The most important thing is ensuring maximum coverage.

 When to Cancel

-Always review your state certificate.
-Some states, like New York, do not allow insurance companies to offer CFAR.
-Other states have strict regulations.
-It's important to understand your documents and always call your insurance provider with any questions.
+Always review your specific plan document.
+In some states, like New York, CFAR is not available.
+It's important to understand your documents and always call us with any questions.

-*For the Optional Cancel for Any Reason benefit, the insured can cancel his/her Trip for any reason not otherwise covered by the Plan and be reimbursed for 75% of the prepaid, non-refundable Payments or Deposits for the insured’s Trip (see Description of Coverage Brochure for complete details) provided: 1) the insured’s payment for the Plan and enrollment form are received within 21 days of the date the initial Payment or Deposit for his/her Trip is received; 2) the insured insures 100% of the Prepaid Trip costs that are subject to cancellation penalties or restrictions and also insure within 21 days of the Payment or Deposit he/she paid for those Travel Arrangements (or any other Travel Arrangements not made through his/her travel agent) added to his/her Trip; and 3) the insured cancel his/her Trip two (2) days or more before his/her Scheduled Trip Departure Date. * Not available to residents of New York
+*For the Optional Cancel for Any Reason benefit, the insured can cancel his/her Trip for any reason not otherwise covered by the Plan and be reimbursed for 75% of the prepaid, non-refundable Payments or Deposits for the insured’s Trip (see Plan Document for complete details) provided: 1) the insured’s payment for the Plan and enrollment form are received within 21 days of the date the initial Payment or Deposit for his/her Trip is paid; and 2) the insured cancel his/her Trip two (2) days or more before his/her Scheduled Trip Departure Date. * Not available to residents of New York.